 - The compensation model offered (CPC, CPM, etc.)

 - The types of ads offered, as well as the control you’ll have over them

 - The quantity and quality of the network stack offered

-To avoid frustration (and possible disappointment), be sure to have a competitive website to offer.
+To avoid frustration (and possible disappointment), have a competitive website to offer.
 Stand out to advertisers by providing solid traffic metrics and website quality.
-In the same vein, networks will likely have set requirements, so remember to meet those too.
+In the same vein, networks will likely have set requirements, so remember to meet those.

 Finding a New Network

 Getting started shouldn’t be intimidating but exciting.
 You are, after all, on course to make more money.
 Though we can’t tell you precisely what you need, we can point you in the direction of some quality networks:

 Seldom do solutions exist that work to answer all our problems–but header bidding is pretty close.
 Header bidding is an advanced programmatic technique that simultaneously auctions ad units to various ad networks.
 These providers offer access to an ample supply of advertisers since they work with multiple networks.
 So rather than looking for the best ad networks yourself, you can rest easy knowing they’ve done that for you.
 The increase in competition has reportedly increased publishers’ CPMs by 50%.